uhjfh/Titanic/README.md

 ## Contact

-For questions or suggestions, you can reach me at uhjfh@student.kit.edu
+For questions or suggestions, you can reach me at annaqiu06@gmail.com